Creating a National Park

 Establishing most of the older parks located in the western United States, such as Yellowstone, was fairly easy.
 Congress merely carved them out of lands already owned by the government—often places where no one wanted to live anyway.
 But getting park land in this area was a different story.
-The land that became Great Smokies National Park was owned by hundreds of small farmers and a handful of large timber and paper companies.
-The farmers did not want to leave their family homesteads, nor did the large corporations want to abandon huge forests of timber, many miles of railroad track, extensive systems of logging equipment, and whole villages of employee housing.
+The land that became Great Smoky Mountains National Park was owned by hundreds of small farmers and a handful of large timber and paper companies.

 The idea to create a national park in these mountains started in the late 1890s.
 A few farsighted people began to talk about a public land preserve in the cool, healthful air of the southern Appalachians.
 A bill even entered the North Carolina Legislature to this effect, but failed.
-By the early 20th century, many more people in the North and South were pressuring Washington for some kind of public preserve, but they were in disagreement on whether it should be a national park or a national forest.
+By the early 20th century, many more people in the North and South were pressuring Washington for some kind of public preserve.

 In May, 1926, a bill was signed by President Calvin Coolidge that provided for the establishment of Great Smoky Mountains National Park and Shenandoah National Park.
 This allowed the Department of the Interior to assume responsibility for administration and protection of a park in the Smokies as soon as 150,000 acres of land had been purchased.

-Since the government was not allowed to buy land for national park use, the former political boosters had to become fund raisers.
+Since the government was not allowed to buy land for national park use, the former political boosters became fund raisers.
 In the late 1920s, the Legislatures of Tennessee and North Carolina appropriated $2 million each for land purchases.
 Additional money was raised by individuals, private groups, and even school children who pledged their pennies.
 By 1928, a total of $5 million had been raised.
-Trouble was, the cost of the land had now doubled, so the campaign ground to a halt.
-The day was saved when the Laura Spelman Rockefeller Memorial Fund donated $5 million, assuring the purchase of the remaining land.
+The Laura Spelman Rockefeller Memorial Fund matched what had been raised and donated $5 million, assuring the purchase of the remaining land.

 The first Superintendent of the new park arrived in 1931.
 By 1934, the states of Tennessee and North Carolina had transferred deeds for 300,000 acres to the federal government.
 Congress thus authorized full development of public facilities.